blattus/lombardi/readme.md

 ## Requirements

-- Python 2.6 or 2.7 (may work in Python 3 but at your own risk)
-- nflgame
+- Python 3.0
+- espnff (for ESPN fantasy football data)
 - slackbot
 - feedparser (for ESPN news headlines)

-## Installation
+## Setup / Installation

 - Create a Slack bot and obtain its API token
 - Clone this repository
 - `pip install -r requirements.txt`
-- Provide your API token to the application by either:
+- Setup configurations in a `config.py` file within the lombardi directory, with format `var = '{your token here}'`:
+	- Slack API Token: `apitoken`
+	- ESPN S2: `espn_s2`
+	- ESPN SWID: `swid`
+	- ESPN League ID: `league_id`
+	- ESPN League Year: `year`
+	- Stattleship API Token: `stattleship_token`
+- For Slackbot, there are a few additional ways to provide the Slack API token:
     - Creating an environment variable: `export SLACKBOT_API_TOKEN='<your token here>'` from a shell prompt
     - Adding `API_TOKEN = '<your token here>'` to the top of slackbot_settings.py
-    - Creating a config.py file in the lombardi directory with apitoken = '<your token here>'
+    - Add to `config.py` as described above.
 - `python run.py`

 ## Supported Queries